TaylorBeeston/I-Love-Andi/README.md

 ## License

-All source code is available jointly under the MIT License and the Beerware License.
+All source code is available under the MIT License

 ## Getting started